Evanlab02/ShoppingListApp-Legacy/ROADMAP.md

 ## Frontend - V0.6.0

-- [ ] Connect the dashboard page to the backend
+- [x] Connect the dashboard page to the backend

-## Server - V0.5.0

-- [ ] Add storybook to the caddy server

 ## Backend - V1.1.0